grosser/ruco/Readme.md

 TODO
 =====
+ - search help e.g. 'Nothing found' '#4 of 6 hits' 'no more hits, start from beginning ?'
+ - hightlight current work when reopening search (so typing replaces it)
  - align soft-tabs
  - highlight tabs (e.g. strange character or reverse/underline/color)
  - big warning when editing a not-writable file